-Jamie Hollier first fell in love with metalwork and jewelry thanks to her exposure to art and metalwork in her grandfather's machine shop, her great aunt's antique shop, and going to art shows with her mom.
+Jamie Hollier first fell in love with metalwork and jewelry thanks to her exposure to metalwork in her grandfather's machine shop, jewelry in her great aunt's antique shop, and going to art shows with her mom.

-She studied art history and metalsmithing as part of her undergraduate degree and made jewelry for a while after school.
-However, her work as an entrepeneur and her commitments to family soon left her with little time for jewelry.
+She studied art history and metalsmithing for her undergraduate degree and made jewelry for a while after school.
+However, her career took her in a different direction and she ended up as an entrepreneur in technology.
+That work and her commitments to family soon left her with little time for jewelry.

-One day Jamie realized she missed jewelry making and was ready for a change.
-Balefire was born from that change in 2017 and has been growing ever since.
+One day Jamie realized she needed a change and was ready to return to her love for metalsmithing and jewelry.
+Jamie decided to create a place for artisan-made, responsibly-sourced, unique jewelry and Balefire was born in 2017 and has been growing ever since.

 The Story of Our Name

 We are often asked where we got our company name.